patrickbucher/tpop/notes/chapter02.md

 quicksort iteratively, and how neatly it fell into place when he did it recursively.)

-Answer:

-The basic idea is to put on a stack what otherwise would be on a call stack: the function arguments that denote the partition boundaries.
+**Answer**: The basic idea is to put on a stack what otherwise would be on a call stack: the function arguments that denote the partition boundaries.

     typedef struct {
         int *v;